penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_build_multi_agent_systems/01-overview.md

 # Module 01 - Building Multi-Agent Systems with Logic Apps

 > **Prerequisites**: This module builds upon concepts from the conversational agent and autonomous agent labs.
-Please complete those modules before proceeding.
+You are encouraged to complete those modules before proceeding.

 ## Introduction